wilfredcho/RecordChartScraper/README.md

+# No Longer Updating this Repo; Moved to https://github.com/wilfredcho/SongMind

 ## Record Chart Scraper
 A web scraper that grabs new music titles from around the world from targeted music charts.
 Focus on getting new songs and songs that entered the desired position.
 It will generate a csv file (artist, title) with no duplications across charts and entries from the previous run.